 Get Out Winter Clothes

-A while back I also asked the Little House Living readers on our Facebook page what are some ways that you save money in the fall.
-Check out all of the advice below to really get inspired this fall and join my Simple and Frugal Living group on Facebook to get great tips like this every day!
+A while back I also asked the Little House Living readers on Facebook to share some of their best tips for saving money in the fall.
+Check out all of the simple savings tips suggested below to really get inspired this fall and join my Simple and Frugal Living group on Facebook to get great tips like this every day!

 Your Best Tips For Saving Money in the Fall…

 While the apples are in season I love making my own apple butter and apple sauce.
 I can make batches of it in my crockpot and can it.
-I don’t use processed sugar so if I need to add sweater I can add some raw honey.
-So much cheaper and healthier than buying store bought.
-Also my own pumpkin puree.
-I can get organic pie pumpkins and make my own puree cheaper than canned puree.
+I don’t use processed sugar so if I need to add sweetener I can add some raw honey.
+It is so much cheaper and healthier than buying store-bought.
+I also make my own pumpkin puree.
+I can get organic pie pumpkins and make homemade puree cheaper than canned puree.
 I can get double the amount of puree out of a pumpkin for half the price of store-bought. – Amber B.

 Instead of paying for pumpkin spice flavored coffee, I get the premixed spice from Trader Joe’s for $1.99 and brew it in my coffee at home.
 Just add 1 tablespoon into your coffee maker with your coffee grounds before brewing and enjoy your favorite pumpkin spice flavor in all of your coffee- Gee M.

-Fall is harvest time and that is the time to buy vegetables.
-It’s also the time for snatching up overstocks on apples or fruit, hay for animals and pumpkins.
-Along with squash. – Jo Dee B.
+Fall is harvest time and that is the best time to buy vegetables.
+It’s also the time for snatching up overstocks on squash, apples or fruit, hay for animals and pumpkins. – Jo Dee B.

-When buying back yo school supplies, buy extra for stocking stuffers.
+When buying back to school supplies, buy extra for stocking stuffers.
 New crayons and markers make great additions to stockings and can be found cheap. – Jessy R.

 When I was a kid we used to go to an orchard and pick bushels of apples.
-Many days of processing, but it was cheap.
+It was many days of processing, but it was cheap.
 We also used to get corn on the cob from a neighbor, cut it off the cob and freeze. – Tabitha H.

 I go to second-hand shops to get items to restyle for school clothes for my kids. – Karen C.